aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 ### Sources:IP Sources

-When IP has been created in your project, the "IP Sources" tab will be visable.
+When IP has been created in your project, the "IP Sources" tab will be visible.
 This tab will contain imported  IP sources and expanding the IP/Instantiation Template, developers can add the IP into the RTL.
 Synthesis options on the IP should be global only.

 ## Flow Navigator